Arthur Oncken Lovejoy papers

 During World War I, he was active in the National Security League and the YMCA.
 After the war, Lovejoy turned his attention to scholarship, particularly in philosophy and the history of ideas.
 His 1933 William James Lectures at Harvard were published in 1936 as The Great Chain of Being.
 He retired from Hopkins in 1938 to devote himself to his research.
 He then became involved in the planning of The Journal of the History of Ideas which began publication in 1940.
 During World War II Lovejoy was active politically and socially, serving as administrator, editor and writer for the Historical Service Board of the American Historical Association and for the Universities Committee on Post-War International Problems.
-He was a member of the American Committee for Cultural Freedom with a view to countering the Communist threat.
+He was a member of the American Committee for Cultural Freedom with a view to countering communism.
 He served as a member of the University of Maryland Board of Regents from 1951-1955.
 He also continued his scholarly work.
 Gradually his health declined and his eyesight failed completely.
 Arthur O. Lovejoy never married.
 He died in Baltimore on December 30, 1962.

 39.4 Cubic Feet (8 letter size document boxes, 2 letter half-size document boxes, 74 legal size document boxes, 5 legal half-size document boxes)

 Language of Materials